dekoza/mtgpl/GTC.rst

 Clan Defiance
-    Choose one or more — Clan Defiance deals X damage to target creature with flying
+    Choose one or more — Clan Defiance deals X damage to target creature with flying;

-     Clan Defiance deals X damage to target creature without flying
+    Clan Defiance deals X damage to target creature without flying;
     and/or Clan Defiance deals X damage to target player.

 Clinging Anemones